OffBroadway/flippydrive/_sources/usage.rst.txt

 Usage
 ````````````````

-Now that you have your SD card setup you can insert it into the FlippyDrive and power on your GameCube.
+Now that you have your microSD card setup you can insert it into the FlippyDrive and power on your GameCube.

 .. _startup: